magento/merchdocs/src/sales-channels/amazon/creating-assigning-catalog-products.md

 ---
 title: Creating and Assigning Products
-tag: asc-old
 ---